opensearch-project/job-scheduler/README.md

 ```bash
 elasticsearch-plugin install file://${PLUGIN_ZIP_FILE_PATH}
 ```
-to install the JobScheduler plugin to your Elasticsearch.
+to install the JobScheduler plugin to your OpenSearch.

 ## Develop a plugin that extends JobScheduler
 JobScheduler plugin provides a SPI for other plugins to implement.
 Essentially, you need to